malcolmlett/malcolmlett.github.io/A-Coherent-Materialistic-Theory-of-Consciousness.md

 _todo_

-# II.3 Meta-management and Feedback Loop Options
+---

+# Part III - Problems in complex synthetic control processes
+# III.1 Interlude: Meta-management in Deliberative Systems

 _todo_

+# III.3 Meta mgmt and feedback loop options

+---

+# Part IV - Problems in biological control processes

-# II.4 Interlude: Environment, Body, and Cognitive Processes
+# IV.1 Interlude: Environment, Body, and Cognitive Processes

 Before continuing, it'll be useful to do a deep dive into the interactions between the three key systems of: external environment, body, and the cognitive processes.
 This is key because it explains the importance of independent modelling of env, body and CP, and thus why "I" becomes so prominent in the computation that produces subjective experience.